 After all, what have you got to lose?

-The author of this post, Jane Grates, is a runner and a mother of two gorgeous kids.
+The co-author of this post, Jane Grates, is a runner and a mother of two gorgeous kids and runs the site runnerclick.com.
 Acting at the sweet spot between simplicity and sustainability to craft an inspiring, compelling and authentic narrative.

 Want to write for Middle Class Dad?
 Get all the info you need here: Guest Blog for Middle Class Dad!

-I also have to add that neither Jane nor I are doctors, health practitioners, scientists or any other position related to health, wellness or medicine.
+I also have to add that neither Jane nor I am doctors, health practitioners, scientists or any other position related to health, wellness or medicine.
 Thus the opinions expressed here are simply our thoughts and views based on our experience and research and they should not be construed as medical advice.
 If you need medical advice, please consult a doctor or health practitioner.
-Any medication or symptom reducing device can have risks.
-Talk to your doctor about these risks and before administering any device or medication to your baby.
+Any exercise, medication or symptom reducing device can have risks.
+Talk to your doctor about these risks and before taking on any action mentioned in this post.

-Some of the images used in this post were acquired from the web and are considered “fair use” under US Copyright law given this post is for the purposes of reviewing these products.
+Some of the images used in this post were acquired from the web and are considered “fair use” under US Copyright law given this post is to review these products.
 That being said if the original photographer prefers us to not use their photo, we will happily swap them out upon being contacted.